ketancmaheshwari/pd/README.md

 ## pd.sh : preserve intermediate outputs in a Linux terminal pipeline command
 In a typical Linux terminal piped command, the intermediate outputs (and errors, if any) are lost.
 This tool preserves intermediate outputs and errors for inspection and/or debugging.
 It decomposes each stage of the pipeline as a separate command and places it in a shell script.
-It then runs the script with user permission inside a randomly generated sandbox dir.
-It prints the exit status of the commands and saves standard output and error in numbered files inside the dir.
+It then runs the script with user permission.
+It prints the exit status of the commands and saves standard output and error in numbered files inside a created dir with a random name.

 ### Usage Examples: